Skip Nav Skip to Search

 Applicants must schedule to take their examination through PSI @ http://candidate.psiexams.com/index.jsp

-Background Check Requirement- All persons applying for issuance of a new license or re-issuance of a previously held license must have an approved background check.
-Approval of a background check comes from the Oklahoma State Bureau of Investigation and from the Federal Bureau of Investigation.
+Background Check Requirement: Anyone applying for issuance of a new license or re-issuance of a previously held license must undergo a criminal history background check through the Oklahoma State Bureau of Investigation (OSBI) and the Federal Bureau of Investigation (FBI).

 Upon passing the state examination and obtaining a Provisional Sales Associate or (PSA) license from the Commission, a PSA must complete a Commission approved post license course consisting of forty-five (45) clock hours within the first year of obtaining a license; moreover, the Commission has identified core subject matter that must be completed to meet this requirement.
 Other education content of a specialized nature such as property management or commercial real estate etc..., that consists of at least forty-five (45) clock hours may meet this requirement as well; however, it is advisable to contact the Commission prior to enrolling in such a class to ensure it will qualify.
 Once a PSA has provided the Commission with evidence of completion of a post-licensing course and has submitted the appropriate form with fees at the end of their one year license term their license will be issued as a Sales Associate (SA).